06 Dec What every musician ought to know about hand, wrist and elbow injuries

 Can I play my concert?

-I normally don’t make this decision for you.
-I can use my hand therapy knowledge to tell you if playing a specific event will or will not make you worse.
+We normally don’t make this decision for you.
+We can user hand therapy knowledge to tell you if playing a specific event will or will not make you worse.
 Understanding the impact of playing that specific concert or that exam is something you can decide.
 You need to know it it will make the overall recovery longer.
 You must take into account what’s coming up after the concert, what else is happening in your life at the time.

 Is there anything I can do to prevent this from happening again?
-Okay, people rarely ask this question.
-But, I am going to answer it anyway…
+Okay, people rarely ask this question, but, we’re going to answer it anyway…

 Not many musicians have their own physiotherapist or trainer.
 You are your own advocate and you need to think about the load and practice requirements when accepting a gig.
 If it’s a new or difficult repertoire, schedule enough time to practice in the lead up.
 It’s always a good idea to consider all other loads that may be unavoidable.
 For example; carrying your instrument, packing/unpacking when travelling to play, other job requirements and personal life activities.